 b.
 Admissions Board: the committee that assesses, on behalf of the dean (UvA), whether a candidate meets the requirements for admission to the Master's degree programme of his/her choice.
-If there is no Admissions Board appointed for the degree programme, the Examinations Board c.
-COBEX: Examination Appeals Board (Dutch: College van Beroep voor de
+If there is no Admissions Board appointed for the degree programme, the Examinations Board (within the meaning of Section 7.12 of the WHW) functions as c.
+CBE: Examination Appeals Board (Dutch: College van Beroep voor de d. component: a unit of study of the programme assessed by means of an examination;